JakeWnuk/rulecat/README.md

     - Select starting index
 - Creates toggle rules from `stdin`
     - Select offset/starting index for toggles
+- Creates blank lines from `stdin`
+    - Commonly used when doing `-a9` attacks

 > See also [maskcat](https://github.com/JakeWnuk/maskcat/tree/main).